comprobo25/comprobo25.github.io/assignments/robot_localization.md

 ## Deliverables

-### Implementation Plan (Due 9-27)
+### Implementation Plan

-> Note: this is still being finalized soon.
-At the latest it will be ready by class on Friday.

 You should come to class with a plan for how you will implement this project.

 * Map out the key steps of the particle filter.
 You should be able to clearly describe using a combination of words and diagrams each step of the algorithm.
 If there are parts that are still a bit fuzzy, make sure you take note of them.
+* Map how the key steps show up in the starter code file ``pf.py``.
+You should be able to follow the logic in the ``scan_received`` function and understand what's going on there (or have identified questions).
 * Propose a testing and implementation plan for your particle filter.
-Your plan should cover the order in which you will implement the key steps of the particle filter and how you would test to see whether each of them is working.
-* Decide whether you will build your code on ``pf.py``, ``pf_scaffold.py``, or create your code from scratch.
+If you are still fuzzy on the details, at least try to map out your first step.
+* Decide if you want to use the starter code as is or if you want to reimplement any of it.

 It's possible that you will not be able to nail this down in complete detail by this deadline, but you should at least have thought about these issues and made your best attempt.
 We will provide feedback on your plan soon after you submit it.